-Kendjam Lodge - Fly fishing only
+Kendjam Lodge - Brazil

 Kendjam, 550 miles southeast of Manaus, is a remote and small indigenous community located in the epicenter of the Kayapó Indigenous Nation — the Mekragnoti Indigenous Territory, over 12 million acres of pure, virgin Amazon forest.

-The Iriri River
+The Iriri River - Untamed Angling

 Target over ten different species in crystal clear fast waters.
 The Iriri River system runs over a huge granite base, which facilitates wet wading and many sightcasting opportunities.

 This is an exclusive fly-fishing-only fishery – pacu, peacock bass, wolf fish, payara, and more.

 Kendjam is home to the very first multi-species fly-fishing-only destination where an angler can target several different species in the crystal-clear, fast Amazon waters.
 Kendjam is a hidden treasure protected for centuries by the last guardians of the Amazon jungle: the Kayapó warriors.

 The Iriri River is almost entirely located inside the Mekragnoti Indian Territory and an Ecological Reserve.
 This untouched environment has over 800 miles of rivers and three major tributaries.
 The Iriri River has never been fished before by any anglers other than the indigenous population.
 Allowed by the Brazilian Government, the Kendjam Project has been in development for the past two years.